milonmaze/privacy-terms-observatory/www.playstation.com/en-us/legal/privacy-policy.md

 Scope of this Policy

-Sony Interactive Entertainment LLC, Naughty Dog LLC, Sucker Punch Productions LLC, Insomniac Games Inc., and all U.S. subsidiaries using the brand name PlayStation ("SIE", “we,” “our,” and “us”) controls the information collected when you interact with PlayStation through our Services.
+Sony Interactive Entertainment LLC, Naughty Dog LLC, Sucker Punch Productions LLC, Insomniac Games Inc., Bluepoint Games Inc., Valkyrie Entertainment LLC, and all Americas subsidiaries using the brand name PlayStation ("SIE", “we,” “our,” and “us”) controls the information collected when you interact with PlayStation through our Services.

 Contact Us

-Please contact us with any privacy questions at http://www.playstation.com/support.
+Please contact us with any privacy questions by phone at 1-800-345-7669 or online at http://www.playstation.com/support.
+See the bottom of this Privacy Policy for additional ways to contact us or to contact us for specific matters.

 Information That We Collect or Receive